NATIONAL ASSOCIATION OF ASSESSMENT DIRECTORS PDF

 The annual membership dues shall be determined by the Board of Directors and approved by the eligible members.
 By the vote of five Directors, a special assessment may be raised to pay for unusual costs incurred by the Association in achieving its objectives.
 In the event that such an assessment is in an amount in excess of five dollars, it will be subject to ratification by a majority of the members.
 The membership year shall begin on January 1.

-Any member may be removed from the Association for conduct deemed prejudicial to the Association by a two-thirds vote of the members present at an Annual Meeting at a special meeting of the members called for that purpose.
+Any member may be removed from the Association for conduct deemed prejudicial to the Association by a two-thirds vote of the members present at an Annual Meeting or a special meeting of the members called for that purpose.
 Such member shall first have been given written notice of the accusation against him or her, and shall have been given an opportunity to produce witnesses, if any, and to be heard at the meeting at which such a vote is to be taken.

 The rules of Order, as contained in Robert’s Manual, when not inconsistent with these Articles, shall govern the meetings and Board of Directors.
 The Immediate Past President shall serve as parliamentarian.

 The Board of Directors shall consist of the President, Immediate Past President, Vice-President/President-Elect, Secretary, Treasurer, and four additional elected Directors-at-Large.
 The President shall serve as chair of the Board of Directors.
 Each member of the Board of Directors must be in the Active membership category of the Association at the time of their election.
-Additionally, each member of the Board of Directors must have been a member of the Association for a minimum of three years, prior being nominated for office.
-If a member of the Board of Directors loses good standing because of non-payment of dues as provided in Section 201, the remaining members of the Board of Directors may, after fourteen days’ notice to such member, declare a vacancy and proceeded to fill it as provided herein.
+Additionally, each member of the Board of Directors must have been a member of the Association for a minimum of two years, prior to being nominated for office.
+If a member of the Board of Directors loses good standing because of non-payment of dues as provided in Section 201, the remaining members of the Board of Directors may, after fourteen days’ notice to such member, declare a vacancy and proceed to fill it as provided herein.
 Actions of the Board of Directors shall be published and communicated to membership.
 All actions of the Board of Directors are subject to review by members of the Association at the next Annual Meeting.

 The President shall be the chief executive officer of the Association and shall preside over all meetings of the Board and the members.
 The President shall have general and active management of the business of the Association and shall see that all orders and relocations by the Board are carried into effect.
 The President shall be a member ex-officio of all standing and special committees and shall have the general powers and duties of supervision and management usually vested in the president of an association.